 Frequently Asked Questions:

-Do pumpkin seeds need to dry overnight before roasting?
+Should you air-dry pumpkin seeds before roasting?

 Are pumpkin seeds good for you?